Skip to content

 If you decide to test pop-up or lightbox ads on your site, always keep SMART goals—goals that are specific, measurable, attainable, relevant, and time-bound—in mind.

-Be prepared to test for a specific amount of time and evaluate your results before making a permanent decision.
+Be prepared to test for a predetermined amount of time and evaluate your results before making a permanent decision.
 When you interrupt the user experience, it is especially crucial to offer relevant, helpful content.
 With your SMART goals set, you can more easily understand your baseline metrics and see how your new test affects your users.

 The right kind of pop-ups can improve website conversions, but implementing a marketing strategy that annoys visitors could end your relationship forever.